-- Build collective understanding of the savage disparities that comprise the impacts of the COVID 19 pandemic on students of color, students living in conditions of poverty, students with disability and other vulnerable students, families and communities. - Build collective understanding of the impacts of systemic racism and white supremacy in the education system in Los Angeles and across the nation - Build the collective understanding of the most urgent immediate questions facing public education in 2021 related to the pandemic and the struggle against racial oppression: what does or what can recovery, re-investment and reparation mean for public education in Los Angeles and beyond? - Use the collective wisdom and experience of the class, information and ideas from the lecture/panel series, and public policy research projects to contribute to collective solutions and strategies to the most serious issues facing Los Angeles students, their families and their schools. - Understand root causes and current impacts of the present and historical inequities facing students living in conditions of poverty and segregation in Los Angeles - Examine the challenges of leadership at every level in public education (student, parent, teacher, principal, community, district, state and national) and identify the necessary skills education leaders must possess to become agents for change both within and outside the public education system. - Interact with leading public education experts in Los Angeles to gain insight from their expertise and experience in our efforts to understand and respond to the perceived crisis in public education
+- Build collective understanding of the savage disparities that comprise the impacts of the COVID 19 pandemic on students of color, students living in conditions of poverty, students with disability and other vulnerable students, families and communities. - Build collective understanding of the impacts of systemic racism and white supremacy in the education system in Los Angeles and across the nation - Build the collective understanding of the most urgent immediate questions facing public education in 2022: what does or what can recovery, re-investment and reparation mean for public education in Los Angeles and beyond? - Use the collective wisdom and experience of the class, information and ideas from the lecture/panel series, and public policy research projects to contribute to collective solutions and strategies to the most serious issues facing Los Angeles students, their families and their schools. - Understand root causes and current impacts of the present and historical inequities facing students living in conditions of poverty and segregation in Los Angeles - Examine the challenges of leadership at every level in public education (student, parent, teacher, principal, community, district, state and national) and identify the necessary skills education leaders must possess to become agents for change both within and outside the public education system. - Interact with leading public education experts in Los Angeles to gain insight from their expertise and experience in our efforts to understand and respond to the perceived crisis in public education - Study and reflect upon important texts (both contemporary and historical) that inform equity, social justice and critical race perspectives on public education - Understand the impact of poverty, systemic racism and conditions on classroom instruction and student achievement.

-- Study and reflect upon important texts (both contemporary and historical) that inform equity, social justice and critical race perspectives on public education - Understand the impact of poverty, systemic racism and conditions on classroom instruction and student achievement. - Understand the impact of state and federal funding as well as the persistent (and intentional) budget crisis on LAUSD students, teachers and families. - Understand the impact of teacher training, support and evaluation on student achievement and school progress - Analyze the role and impact of teacher's unions in Los Angeles and the nation - Analyze the role and impact of parent and family engagement in schools and how this engagement affects student achievement - Analyze the role and impact of charter schools for students enrolled in charters and on students enrolled in LAUSD
+- Understand the impact of teacher training, support and evaluation on student achievement and school progress - Analyze the role and impact of teacher's unions in Los Angeles and the nation - Analyze the role and impact of parent and family engagement in schools and how this engagement affects student achievement - Analyze the role and impact of charter schools for students enrolled in charters and on students enrolled in LAUSD